benlangfeld/freeswitch-rayo-cookbook/README.md

-# FreeSWITCH cookbook
+# FreeSWITCH Rayo cookbook

 This Chef cookbook installs FreeSWITCH either from source or packages and configures its basic settings.
-It is intended that this cookbook remain small and perform only installation tasks, with downstream cookbooks depending on it to configure FreeSWITCH for more specific tasks.
+This cookbook specifically configures FreeSWITCH to behave as a Rayo server by altering defaults of the upstream [`freeswitch` cookbook](http://community.opscode.com/cookbooks/freeswitch).

 # Requirements